Project

 I also agree that Float shouldn't be used for Money, but I am sure people are using it.
 This change could have some pretty terrible real world consequences while not really making anything that much better (trading one inconsistency for another, worse inconsistency imo).

-Updated by meta (mathew murphy) over 7 years ago
+Updated by meta (mathew murphy) about 8 years ago

 For the record, I think that the new choice of default is poor.